y0ast/slurm-for-ml/README.md

 1. `conda` - by default in the folder `miniconda3` along side these scripts.
 Change the paths in [generic.sh](generic.sh) to match your setup.
 2. Within Python, save your final results to a file called `results.json` so the script can check if that happened.
 You can also edit this check for your particular setup (e.g. check for a final model saved).
 3. Save your results in the `runs/<job identifier>` folder.
-A suggested job identifier is `table1/lr0.05_bs128`, so it will save all your results in a subfolder called `table1`.
+A suggested job identifier is `<dataset>/lr0.05_bs128`, so it will save all your results in a subfolder called named after your dataset.

 Note: [run\_locked.sh](run_locked.sh) is necessary because `conda` is not thread safe by itself, and calling update multiple times in different processes leads to incorrect behaviour.